-Kingsford Legal Centre’s clinical legal education courses provide opportunities for law students to engage directly with disadvantaged communities about pressing legal matters.
-Students learn about the barriers in law, and lack of access to justice for these communities.
-Students work to empower not just the individual client, but the community or group’s interests as a whole.
+Kingsford Legal Centre’s clinical legal education courses provide opportunities for law students to engage directly with disadvantaged communities about their legal matters.
+Students learn about the barriers in access to justice for these communities.
+Students work to empower not just the individual client, but the community's interests as a whole.
 Clinical legal education at Kingsford Legal Centre is about achieving justice for disempowered individuals and communities while educating and inspiring students.

 Just being involved as a student at KLC allows your skill set as a developing lawyer to improve and the Centre provides access to a range of practical legal environments that you just don't get out of class.

 Students undertaking one of our Community Law or Employment courses work on real client files for real clients under the supervision of experienced community lawyers/clinical supervisors.
 They also have the opportunity to work with, and learn from, our volunteers, secondees and pro bono solicitors, who represent the wider legal community.
 Students are allocated to client files, under close supervision of one of our staff solicitors and are expected to use their initiative to develop proposals for action to be taken on files in conjunction with the responsible solicitor.
 They are required to draft letters, undertake legal research, interview clients, draft affidavits, statutory declarations, court documents, letters of advice and attend courts with solicitors and Counsel.